techthoughts2/Catesta/docs/Catesta-FAQ.md

 If your builds pass and you are ready to publish your module:

-- In your development environment InvokeBuild either the `.`, or `BuildNoInfra` tasks.
+- In your development environment InvokeBuild either the `.`, or `BuildNoIntegration` tasks.
     - This will run all local analysis, unit tests, and prepare your module for merge and publication
     - *If you selected platyPS to generate help documentation during the build process the comment based help in your functions will be used to generate/update markdown docs for your module in the docs folder.*
 - Once the build is complete your *ready to publish* project can be found in `src/Archive`